IBM-Cloud/ansible-collection-ibm/docs/ibm_is_security_group.rst

     (Required for new resource) Security group's resource group id

+  rules (False, list, None)
+    Security Rules

+  resource_group (False, str, None)
+    Resource Group ID

+  resource_controller_url (False, str, None)
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about this instance

+  resource_name (False, str, None)
+    The name of the resource

+  resource_crn (False, str, None)
+    The crn of the resource

+  resource_group_name (False, str, None)
+    The resource group name in which resource is provisioned

+  name (False, str, None)
+    Security group name

   id (False, str, None)
     (Required when updating or destroying existing resource) IBM Cloud Resource ID.